tensorflow/tpu/tools/ctpu/README.md

 [![Open in Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/open?git_repo=https%3A%2F%2Fgithub.com%2Ftensorflow%2Ftpu&page=shell&tutorial=tools%2Fctpu%2Ftutorial.md)

+Note: The above request clones the `ctpu` repository into your Cloud Shell.
+The only reason for cloning the repo is so that you can view the tutorial in the shell.
+The `ctpu` tool itself is pre-installed on the Cloud Shell.

 ### Local Machine ###

 Alternatively, you can also use `ctpu` from your local machine.
 Follow the